YousefShata/alx-system_engineering-devops/0x00-shell_basics/README.md

-movethatfile Moves the fily betty from tmp to tmp/my_first_directory firstdelete Remove the file betty from my_first_directory fistdirdeletion Removes my_first_directory from tmp
+movethatfile Moves the fily betty from tmp to tmp/my_first_directory firstdelete Remove the file betty from my_first_directory fistdirdeletion Removes my_first_directory from tmp back file allows you to change the working directory to the previous one